The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Post 1 January 2021, with the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU, state aid rules have been replaced by a subsidy control system in the EU-UK Trade and Cooperation Agreement (TCA) which prohibits certain specified subsidies if the subsidies concerned have or could have a material effect on trade or investment between the EU and the UK.
 However there is currently no detail on the operation of the subsidy control system or how it will interact with the Northern Ireland Protocol which maintains some aspects of the EU state aid rules.

 The VGTR is available for accounting periods commencing on or after 1 April 2014.
 The legislation sets out the provisions which deal with accounting periods straddling this date.
 Companies which carry out the development of video games may obtain an additional deduction for corporation tax purposes.
-The deduction is based on the company’s qualifying UK or EEA core expenditure (referred to as
+The deduction is based on the company’s qualifying UK or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.